GraeA85/Sprouton-Allotments/readme.md

   - The image gallery page includes photographs of the allotment site, produce grown on the allotment and other relevant photos designed to visually explain the allotment site and encourage people to join the waiting list.
-  - The image are presented in a visually appealing grid box which is fully responsive (webpage is scrollable).
+  - The images are presented in a visually appealing grid box which is fully responsive (webpage is scrollable).
    <br><br>

 * ### Waiting list application page